Y No Puedo Olvidarte

 "Y No Puedo Olvidarte" is a song by Mexican pop group RBD.
 It's the third and final single from their fifth and fourth Spanish studio album, Empezar Desde Cero (2007).
 The song was announced as the third single on 5 June 2008, followed by a common Mexican radio release on the same day.
 The single supports the re-released fan edition of Empezar Desde Cero, which was available since 21 June 2008 in Mexico.
 An official music video was not filmed.

 Background and release

 The previous single, "Empezar Desde Cero" was chosen through a poll on RBD's official website.
-"Y No Puedo Olvidarte" finished in second place, with 30% of the votes (while "Empezar Desde Cero" gained 40%), edning the decision of choosing a third single.
+"Y No Puedo Olvidarte" finished in second place, with 30% of the votes (while "Empezar Desde Cero" gained 40%), ending the decision of choosing a third single.

 On 17 July 2008, the song was performed for the first time on television on Univision's Premios Juventud, with the absence of Maite Perroni, due to her filming the telenovela Cuidado con el ángel.
 After the release of the parent album, "Y No Puedo Olvidarte" was included in the setlists at numerous presentations and promotional stops as well as being performed during their final two tours.